DillonLloydLee/To_Do_List_With_MySQL/README.md

-# Twiggy To Do List
+# To Do List with mySQL

-#####  Twig and Silex Object Exercise for Epicodus, 8/5/2015
+#####  A To Do list using a mySQL database, 8/17/2015

-#### By Ike Mattice and Jenna Navratil
+#### By Ike Mattice, Phil Shannon, Jenna Navratil

 ## Description

 Allows user to add items to do.
 Can delete all items upon completion with one button.
+Same with categories.

 ## Setup